pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

  will not be included.

- If X-Plane is running in full-screen and your monitors are of the same size and conUgured contiguously in the OS, then the combined global bounds of all full-screen monitors will match the total global desktop bounds, as returned by :func:`XPLMGetScreenBoundsGlobal`.
+ If X-Plane is running in full-screen and your monitors are of the same size and configured contiguously in the OS, then the combined global bounds of all full-screen monitors will match the total global desktop bounds, as returned by :func:`XPLMGetScreenBoundsGlobal`.
 (Of course, if X-Plane is running in windowed mode, this will not be the case.
 Likewise, if you have differently sized monitors, the